 Central African Republic: facts and figures

-The renewed outbreak of violence that swept the north-west of the Central African Republic in September has been the deadliest the country has experienced since March.
-Against a backdrop of mounting humanitarian needs, the ICRC and the Central African Red Cross Society are redoubling their efforts to bring aid to the people hardest hit.
+The violent conflict that has rocked the Central African Republic since December 2013 has been particularly deadly, aggravating an already precarious situation.
+The ICRC and the Central African Red Cross Society are redoubling their efforts to bring aid to the people hardest hit.

 Between the end of April and the beginning of July 2014, the ICRC worked closely with the Central African Red Cross to:

 - carry out over 580 surgical operations and take more than 40 injured or sick people to hospital in Bangui and the interior of the country;

 - give more than 11,000 therapeutic consultations at its mobile clinics in the Kaga Bandoro area;

 - continue making daily deliveries of 250,000 litres of water to the airport in Bangui, in order to meet the needs of the thousands of people sheltering there;

 - build more than 60 latrines and 20 showers at camps in Kaga Bandoro;

 - carry out three distributions of food (one every fortnight) to around 27,000 people living in seven camps in Bangui, thus ensuring people there one proper meal per day;

 - distribute food rations to more than 20,000 people living along the road between Bambari and Ippy, to support them during the planting season;